entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Janvier (1996); Coates & Sequeira (2001); Maisey (2001); Davis (2002); Brazeau (2009), Character 92; Davis *et al*.
 (2012), Character 96; Giles *et al*.
 (2015), Character 168; Choo *et al*.
 (2017), Character 92.
 King *et al*.
 (2017), Character 54; Castiello (2018), Character 55; Zhu Y. *et al*.
 (2022), Character 373; Brazeau *et al*.
 (2023), Character 58.

-> Davis *et al*.
-(2012): Coding for *Homalacanthus* adopted from Brazeau (2009); see also Gagnier (1996).
-Unexpectedly, in the context of a holocephalan chondrocranium, there is evidence of a ventral fissure in *Chondrenchelys*, visible in the basicranium of NMS 2002.68.1.
+> - Davis *et al*.
+(2012): "Coding for *Homalacanthus* adopted from Brazeau (2009); see also Gagnier (1996).
+Unexpectedly, in the context of a holocephalan chondrocranium, there is evidence of a ventral fissure in *Chondrenchelys*, visible in the basicranium of NMS 2002.68.1."

-> Absent in lungfishes crownward of *Diabolepis*, and variably present in the chondrichthyan lineage, such as *Acanthodes bronni*, *Chondrenchelys problematica*, *Homalacanthus concinnus*.
+> - Absent in lungfishes crownward of *Diabolepis*, and variably present in the chondrichthyan lineage, such as *Acanthodes bronni*, *Chondrenchelys problematica*, *Homalacanthus concinnus*.

 373. Metotic (otic-occipital) fissure: (0) absent; (1) present.